Welcome

 fundamental of Jewish confessions: Sh’ma Yisrael Adonai Eloheinu Adonai Ehad—“Hear,

-O Israel, the L
+O Israel, the LORD

-is God, the L
+is God, the LORD

 alone.”
 When they became Christians they didn’t abandon that confession,